 In this post (and this podcast) we tap into the brain of one of the long-term players in the industry.
-Steve Albritton served in the military and state police in the USA before taking on a role as security manager for a high net worth individual, working out of Seattle, Washington.
+Steve Albritton served in the military and state police in the USA before taking on a role as a security manager for a high-net-worth individual, working out of Seattle, Washington.

-Since leaving that role, Steve has established OPStructure, an industry consultancy taking on project work but focussing on executive protection recruitment and team building.
+Since leaving that role, Steve established OPStructure, an industry consultancy firm taking on project work, while also focusing on executive protection recruitment and team-building initiatives.

 Steve shared some insights into trends that the industry has seen in recent years and why today is an ideal time to consider a career in executive and corporate security, even if you don’t have a military or police background.

 “The paradigms have changed.
-For many, many years in the US most of the executive protection personnel, or people beginning their careers, came from a law enforcement or police background, and that was probably up until maybe in the mid 90’s.
+For many, many years in the US most of the executive protection personnel, or people beginning their careers, came from law enforcement or police background, and that was probably up until maybe in the mid-’90s.

 Then that changed a little bit in 2003 [with] Afghanistan and Iraq.
 Then the whole hiring executive protection field worldwide changed and those paradigms went towards more military.